 When shopping for the best ultralight tents, it’s worth committing to investing good money in the right materials.
 This tent makes things a bit easier by providing a durable, lightweight camping option at a relatively affordable price.

-- Comes with side doors
+- Comes with two doors including a side door

 - Fly rolls down to the floor